isotoma/isotoma.plone.heroku/README.rst

  * A verified heroku account
  * A willingness to spend $15 a month for 20GB of Postgres (Plone doesnt fit in 5mb).
- * A willingness to spend $34 a month per zope instance (first one is free)

 Starting a project